Road to 2022 Gallery

 Hienghène Sport made AI Sadd SC work extra hard for their first-round win in the FIFA Club World Cup™.
 The part-timers put up anything but an amateur performance, forcing the game beyond 90 minutes but eventually going down 3-1.

-Liverpool FC landed their first-ever FIFA Club World Cup™ win and became the second English side to win the tournament.
-Jurgen Klopp's team took their time to side-step Flamengo, a nifty 99th minute move by Roberto Firmino stole the show.
+Liverpool Football Club landed their first-ever FIFA Club World Cup™ win, becoming the second English side to win the tournament.
+Jürgen Klopp’s team took their time to side-step Flamengo, as a nifty 99th minute move by Roberto Firmino stole the show.

 Flamengo fans’ hopes to lead Liverpool FC in a merry dance slipped up with Roberto Firmino’s stoppage time goal.
 However, Khalifa International Stadium’s incredible ambience ensured their date with destiny was a night to remember.